 - always using two-factor authentication on websites that have it

-- not using personal information or easy to guess words
+- not using personal information (such as your name) or easy to guess words

 If you need help managing your passwords, there are also reputable password managers out there.
 A quick internet search will give you some options.